50217 - LEGAL ARGUMENTATION AND ECONOMIC ANALYSIS OF LAW

 - Traditional case studies on legal and economic issues

-- completeness of the answers
+- reconstruction of the theoretical framework

 The exam aims to assess students' knowledge of the relevant notions and the ability to apply them to concrete cases.

 The partial exams will be on the program (in English) of the current academic year.

 Students enrolled in the past who have not yet passed the exam must prepare it according to the contents and rules of the current a.y.

 Economic Analysis of Law, by S.M.
 Shavell, Ch.
 7 of “Analytical Methods for Lawyers”, 3rd ed.
 (Foundation Press, 2017)